brtan8/CS326/README.md

 Kendrick Ong

-Role: Project Manager - Ensure all parts of the project are being implemented promptly
+Role: Project Manager - Tracking all parts of the project

 Issues: